 - Free Mulch from Miramar Greenery - Mulch is a reliable, cost-effective product for water retension, erosion control and weed suppression.
 Free mulch is available to San Diego residents with proof of residency.
-Also available for a fee are wood chips and compost.
+Wood chips and compost are also available for a fee.
 (Environmental Services Department)

-The City of San Diego has year-round city and state permanent mandatory water restrictions in place.
+The City has year-round city and state permanent mandatory water restrictions in place.
 Review them to make sure you're in compliance.

-The City of San Diego enforces the the permanent water use restrictions.
+The City enforces the the permanent water use restrictions.
 Staff educates the public, works with residents and businesses, and issues Warning Notifications, Notices of Violation and Administrative Citations.

 Free residential survey programs are available to property owners and tenants.
 In addition, there are a number of water survey programs available for commercial, institutional and industrial businesses.